-Chicken Corn Soup with Rivels – Pennsylvania Dutch Chicken Corn soup with homemade dough rivels.
+Chicken Corn Soup with Rivels – Pennsylvania Dutch Chicken Corn Soup with homemade dough rivels.
 Make this Amish classic soup recipe; it’s comforting, hearty and a PA favorite!

 And here’s a brush to help get off those pesky hairs that you can seem to eliminate.
 There’s always some stragglers, right?!